cryptic20/PythonExercises/README.md

 # PythonExercises
-EX 6: Password manager and Spotify player in python.
+E7 6: Password manager and Spotify player in python.